Frequently Asked Questions

 How many hours per week does the Fusion Competitive Dance Team practice?

-The minimum our competitive dancers on the Fusion dance team put in at the studio each week is 2 hours of ballet and jazz, 1 hour of modern or acro and 1.5 hours of troupe/choreography.
-In addition, we have many optional classes for the Fusion dance team which most of our competitive dancers take advantage of to improve technical skills.
+Our competitive dancers on the Fusion competitive dance team are required to put in a minimum of 5.5 hours each week in the studio broken down as: 2 hours of ballet and jazz, 1 hour of modern or acro and 1.5 hours of troupe/choreography.
+In addition, we have many optional classes/performance opportunities/solos/duos/trios or additional group dances available for the Fusion dance team, and most dancers take advantage of these to improve their technical skills.

-The optional classes include additional ballet and jazz/CDTA exam classes, acro, tap, hip hop and ballet composition class.
+The optional classes include additional ballet and jazz/CDTA exam classes, Acrobatic Arts exam classes, tumbling, acro, tap, hip hop and ballet composition class and pre-pointe/pointe.

 Fusion Elite dancers practice an additional hour each week at various dance disciplines with guests choreographers and instructors.

-Mini Stars Dance Team have 2 hours of required ballet and jazz each week, plus their 1 hour of troupe/choreography class.
+Mini Stars Dance Team have 2 hours of required ballet and jazz each week, plus their 45 minute troupe/choreography class.
 Mini Stars also have the option to enroll in additional acro and tap classes.

 When do competitive dancers learn and practice choreography?